 No matter what nutrient formula you use, it is important to start with a clean water source.
-It is so important, in fact, that commercial growers will often have their raw water tested before the greenhouse is even built.
+It is so important, in fact, that commercial growers often test their raw water before the greenhouse is even built.
 If there are potential problems with the water supply, growers might opt to choose a new location instead of trying to correct problems.

 Unfortunately, hobby growers rarely have the luxury of moving to a new location just to grow a great garden.
-So it's even more important for hobbyists to identify any potential problems with their source water and take the proper steps to obtain the cleanest water possible.
-If you have never sent a water sample out for a lab analysis, now might be a good time to do so.
+For this reason, it's even more important for hobbyists to identify any potential problems with their source water and take the proper steps to obtain the cleanest water possible.
+If you have never sent a water sample out for a lab analysis, then now might be a good time to do so.

 A basic greenhouse water analysis costs about $40.
-It will quantify all of the soluble plant nutrients in the raw water and alert the grower to potential problems.
-In the hands of a trained consultant, a water analysis will also show a grower how to customize his or her nutrient recipes to optimize quality and yield.
+It quantifies all of the soluble plant nutrients in the raw water and alerts the grower to potential problems.
+In the hands of a trained consultant, a water analysis also shows a grower how to customize his or her nutrient recipes to optimize quality and yield.